 Best Endeavours – to the team who through all adversities tried the hardest to complete laps (judged by other teams).

 Fancy Dress – to the team judged to be wearing the best fancy dress costumes (judged by track staff).
 Also, the team who are awarded this trophy will have a bonus of 5 championship points awarded.

-If you are in doubt about the validity of your machine, please contact the event organisers via the contact page prior to submitting your entry giving full details of your machine.
+The machine can only be a model which would have been originally sold for the road here in the U.K. – strictly no pit bike or mini bikes (including converted motocross machines).
+If you are in doubt about the validity of your machine, please contact the event organisers via the contact page on the website prior to submitting your entry giving full details of your machine.

 Exhausts must be of a road legal fitment and from a machine originally intended to be sold for the road.